Jumpin Jerry

 J: He's my star, my best friend

-J: Did he crawl over to Jesus as fast as he could - being blind I can't imaging he went anywhere quickly
+J: Did he crawl over to Jesus - being blind I can't imagine he went anywhere quickly.

-S: NO. Actually the Bible says he JUMPED up and went to Jesus.
+S: NO. The Bible says he JUMPED up and went to Jesus.

 J: Jumped up?
 A blind man?